Alttag

 • Gift entrusted to the Church

-• Living faith believed, shared, celebrated and handed on
+• Living faith believed, shared, celebrated, and handed on

 Tradition refers to the living faith experience of the Christian community: a living faith believed, shared, celebrated and handed on.
-Tradition is expressed in various ways: in the faith and witness of the Apostles and their successors, the Bishops, in the worship, preaching and sacraments of the community, in the reading and interpreting of Sacred Scripture, in formal definitions, dogma, doctrines and creeds, in hymns, music and art, in theology, in various spiritualities and devotional traditions and in the life stories of holy individuals and communities.
+Tradition is expressed in various ways: in the faith and witness of the Apostles and their successors, the Bishops, in the worship, preaching and sacraments of the community, in the reading and interpreting of Sacred Scripture, in formal definitions, dogma, doctrines and creeds, in hymns, music and art, in theology, in various spiritualities and devotional traditions, and in the life stories of holy individuals and communities.
 Tradition complements Scripture and guards against interpretations that contradict the faith of the church.

 There exists a close connection and communication between Sacred Tradition and Sacred Scripture.
 Sacred Scripture is the Word of God committed to writing through the inspiration of the Holy Spirit, while Sacred Tradition takes the word of God entrusted by Christ and the Holy Spirit to the Apostles, and hands it on to their successors, enabling it to be faithfully proclaimed and explained today.
 Therefore, both Sacred Tradition and Sacred Scripture are to be accepted and enacted.